MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/houdini.md

 author: JBrentJ
-description: Describes, in tutorial format, how to use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 08/13/2020 ms.service: crm-online ms.topic: article
-title: Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality applications ms.reviewer: v-brycho
 ---

-# Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps
+# Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality applications

 This tutorial provides step-by-step instructions that show you how to: